Classic Table Tennis at the Trafford Closed Championships

 The final proved to be a classic example of attack verses defence with Pete offering most of the attacking options.
 The game swayed back and forth until Gentleman John finally succumbed to Perfect Pete’s attacking play 11-8 in the fifth and deciding game.

-Howard Garner 3 – 0 Steve Stoddart
+Howard Gardner 3 – 0 Steve Stoddart

 Gardner defeated Patrick Kinsella in the semi-finals, who had in turn defeated Jean Morgan to get to that stage.
 Steve Stoddart beat ‘Fred’ Taback to earn his place in finals night.